c-stepanek/O365ExchangeRest/README.md

 # Module Config
 Config File: `O365ExchangeRest.dll.config`

-I have added `New-O365ExchangeServiceCertificate` to the module which will create the self-signed certificate and update the config file with the certificate thumbprint.
+Use `New-O365ExchangeServiceCertificate` to create a self-signed certificate and generate the JSON blob for the Azure application manifest.

-You will need to manually add your Office365 TenantId and Azure ApplicationId.
+Use `Get-O365ExchangeRestAppConfig` to query the config file.

+Use `Set-O365ExchangeRestAppConfig` to update the config file.

 # Notes
 If you have made changes to the config file after the module has been loaded, you will have to reload the module to pickup the changes.